Fungal Acne: Symptoms, Causes and Treatment

 • A KOH (potassium hydroxide) preparation test can be done to visualize fungal hyphae.

-Treatment for Fungal Acne
+What are the Treatment for Fungal Acne?

 Fungal acne, also known as pityrosporum folliculitis, can be effectively treated through various options.
 Topical antifungal creams containing ingredients like ketoconazole or ciclopirox are commonly used to target the underlying fungal infection.
 Over-the-counter antifungal washes or shampoos can also help reduce fungal activity on the skin.